 - The searches

 - Help to Buy fees

-If you’re wondering why things like stamp duty should be on your lawyer’s bill, it’s because they handle all of the finances involved in the process, regardless of whether this money is going to the seller, the government, the council etc. (First-time buyers don’t currently owe stamp duty on the first £300k of a sale.
+If you’re wondering why things like stamp duty should be on your lawyer’s bill, it’s because they handle all of the finances involved in the process, regardless of whether this money is going to the seller, the government, the council etc. (When I bought in 2018 first-time buyers didn’t owe stamp duty on the first £300k of a sale.
 From 1st July – 30 September 2021 there is no stamp duty on the first £250k of a purchase price.
 From 1 October 2021, this drops to £125k and then you pay a percentage tax in stages on the rest of the property’s value above £125k.
 Always check the government website for the latest tax bands as they could change again).

 If it seems like stamp duty, searches, and land registry fees have been missed off the quote, this might be because they are listed as “disbursements” instead.